kasbench/globeco-trade-service/cursor-log.md

 - Updated controller to include quantitySent in responses.
 - Updated README.md and openapi.yaml to document the new field, business rules, and error message.

+Request: Review and update documentation/supplemental-requirement-7.md for clarity and completeness, including an execution plan with checkboxes and an open questions section.

+Actions:
+1. Reading and analyzing the current supplemental requirement document
+2. Rewriting the requirement for clarity and completeness
+3. Adding a detailed execution plan with checkboxes for tracking
+4. Including an open questions section for any clarifications needed

+Request: Incorporate answers to open questions in supplemental-requirement-7.md and adjust the document accordingly.

+Actions:
+1. Reviewing the provided answers to all 7 open questions
+2. Incorporating the decisions into the main technical requirements
+3. Updating the execution plan based on the answers
+4. Removing the answered open questions section
+5. Adding specific implementation details for compensating transactions and retry logic

 # Cursor Activity Log

 This file contains entries for actions performed by cursor/LLM in this codebase.
 New entries are added to the end, with two blank lines between entries.